PelionIoT/wwrelay-utils/Gateway-Keeper/README.md

 ```

 ## upgradeAllRelays
-it will start to upgrade all the relays in local netwrok
+It will start to upgrade all the relays in local netwrok

 ```
-GK> upgradeAllRelays [version number] starting upgrade for WDRL00000M starting upgrade for WDRP000001 starting upgrade for WDRL00000K
+GK> upgradeAllRelays [version number] [cloudbasename] starting upgrade for WDRL00000M starting upgrade for WDRP000001 starting upgrade for WDRL00000K